alexindigo/mixly/README.md

-# mixter
+# mixly

-Mixin for prototype inheritance, accepts both objects and functions.
+Mixin for prototype inheritance, works with both objects and functions.